 - impaired memory and cognitive function

-Years of dedicated research have led to new treatments for MS. Although there is still no cure for the disease, drug regimens and behavioral therapy allow people with MS to lead healthier, more productive lives.
+Years of dedicated research have led to new treatments for MS. There is still no cure for the disease, but drug regimens and behavioral therapy allow people with MS to lead healthier lives.

-There is presently no cure for MS. However, many treatment options are available that can help manage the course and symptoms of this chronic disease.
+Many treatment options can help manage the course and symptoms of this chronic disease.
 Treatment can help:

 - slow the progression of MS